alexarje/sverm/README.md

 # sverm

-Sverm - A micro-universe of dance and music
+Sverm - a microuniverse of music and dance